enPlace/react-Battleship/README.md

 We can then fire at this subset of coordinates and greatly increase our likelihood of hitting a ship on any given attempt.

 ### Hunting for a ship:
 Here we take the checkerboard 2d array generated above and randomly select coordinates from it.
 Then, fire at the main board with those coordinates that we got from the checkerboard.
-If we can't fire there (because it has already been attempted before and contains either a hit or a miss), we'll get an error and call the function again.
-Once we get a hit, we move to phase 2, which is the "hone in" phase-- trying to find the orientation of the ship.
 The randomFireCheckerboard() function handles this, and takes as its argument a game factory function instantiated from the gameboard.js module.
+It fires at the game board with game.fire() and then sets the move, which is the response from the game factory function and the new board state.
+This move will be returned outside of the module by a controller function described in more detail below.

+If the response returned from the game function is an array, this means that a ship has been hit, and the surrounding squares will be generated and stored elsewhere in the parent module.
+If the response is an error, this means that the coordinates selected cannot be fired upon, likely because the coordinates have already been fired at in a previous move.
+In this case, the function simply calls itself again to give it another try.

 ```js